General Airport Information

-West Houston Flight School maintains a total of five flight instructors on staff, including Chief Pilot and Designated FAA Examiner, C.G.
+West Houston Flight School maintains an adequate number of flight instructors on its staff, including Chief Pilot C.G.
 "Hank" Henry.

 Yes.
 West Houston's Introductory or "Discovery" flight begins with a viewing of the 30 minute video "So You Want To Learn How To Fly."
 The student pilot, together with an FAA approved, professional flight instructor will then complete a comprehensive "preflight" inspection of the aircraft (a new Model Cessna 172S), and then take to the skies for a 30 minute flight in the local area.
 During this flight, the student pilot will actually operate the controls and fly the plane.
 The flight will be followed by a post flight "debriefing" and completion of the first entry in the student pilot's logbook.
 This flight is the first half-hour of required dual flight instruction toward the Private Pilot's License.

 The cost of the "Discovery Flight" is $99.00, including all charges, taxes, and fees.